-If you are an eligible employee you will be invited to become a member of the Plan.
+If you are an eligible employee you will be invited to become a member of the Plan on the first day you join the Company as a UK employee.
 It does not matter if you work full time or part time.
 You may also be automatically enrolled into the Plan if you meet certain criteria - see page 5.